binomed/binomed_docs/Prez/CursusSpeaker/assets/markdown/prez_google.md

 Notes:
 Users Groups

 Nationnal conferences, there is lots of conferences !
-Please look at the specialties of the confrences :
+Please look at the specialties of the confrences : It will help you to be off topic

 DroidCon / Dot conf / ...

 ##==##